peterhinch/micropython-samples/encoders/ENCODERS.md

 ![Image](./state_diagram.png)

 The truth table includes the previous (`xp` and `yp`) and current (`x` and `y`) values of the signals.
-It includes all logically possible cobinations of these signals.
+It includes all logically possible combinations of these signals.
 These include cases where no change occurs (marked `n`) and cases which are physically impossible (`x`).
 The latter arise because both signals cannot change state simultaneously.